jae0/aegis.polygons/inst/scripts/01_polygons.md

 This R-library serves three functions:

-- A front end to save/load polygons stored as Rdata or RDS files with labels conforming to aegis.* expectations.
+- A front end to save/load polygons stored as rdata or rdz (qsave-zstd-compressed) files with labels conforming to aegis.* expectations.

 - To create polygons (areal units) for use in areal-unit modelling